Indonesia's biggest banks resist pressure to lower lending rates

 The Financial Services Authority said it's only a matter of time until lending rates drop; the main issue holding banks back is ongoing loan restructuring, according to chairman Wimboh Santoso.
 More than 932 trillion rupiah of loans had been restructured this year as at Oct 26, equivalent to about 17 per cent of total borrowing.

 Bank Rakyat is putting loan growth on the back burner to focus on improving the quality of current loans, Mr Koesmahargyo said.
-It's targeting loan growth of 4 per cent-5 per cent this year, compared with 8.3 per cent in 2019.
+It's targeting loan growth of 4 per cent to 5 per cent this year, compared with 8.3 per cent in 2019.

 BT is now on Telegram!